hurick/feedev/README.md

 ## 🤔 About

-To be really honest, you can call this project an ideia.
+To be really honest, you can call this project an idea.
 It's a simple Frontend development of something that could be turned into a real feed, beign it social, news, a journal or anything you would like a timeline style.

 You can see more and interact with the project by <a href="https://feedev.vercel.app" title="Access Feedev project website">clicking here</a>.